neuraloperator/neuraloperator/README.rst

 Quickstart
 ----------

-After you've installed the library, you can start training operators seemlessly:
+After you've installed the library, you can start training operators seamlessly:

 .. code-block:: python